Maryland darter: History

 The Maryland darter was originally discovered in 1912 in Swan Creek, a tributary of the larger Susquehanna River drainage basin located near Havre de Grace, Maryland.
-The two biologists responsible for the discovery, Lewis Radcliffe and William W. Welsh, promptly published a description of the newly discovered species in an early scientific journal in 1913.
+The two biologists responsible for the discovery, Lewis Radcliffe and William W. Welsh, promptly published a description of the newly discovered species in 1913.
 Despite initial detection of the species in Swan Creek, it was never found there again.
 However, in 1962 the Maryland darter was "re-discovered" after an adult female specimen was collected in nearby Gasheys Run, a tributary of Swan Creek.
 Perhaps the most significant detection of the Maryland darter occurred in 1965, when over 70 individuals were collected from Deer Creek.
 Additional sightings of the species in Deer Creek occurred irregularly between 1974 and 1988, where between 1 and 10 individuals were detected by seining sampling or snorkeling.
 However, the last significant sighting of the Maryland darter occurred in 1988.
 It has not been seen since, and is believed to be extinct.
 This species is the only member of the subgenus Mooreichthys.

 Characteristics

-The Maryland darter is a member of the genus Etheostoma and a member of the darter family of fishes.
+The Maryland darter is a member of the genus Etheostoma and a member of the darter subfamily of fishes.
 A relative of the yellow perch (Perca flavescens) and walleye (Sander vitreus), the Maryland darter is a bottom-dwelling fish.
 Ideal habitat consists of highly oxygenated, swiftly flowing portions of streaming containing moderate amounts of vegetation and characterized by rubble and gravel-like substrate.
 Additionally, the species favors sloped rock riffles and crevasses which provide ample shelter from predators.
 The Maryland darter is a relatively smaller darter species with a maximum size of just under three inches.
 The species favors small insects, frequently foraging on small snails, caddis fly larvae, mayfly larvae, and stonefly nymphs.
 Spawning presumably occurs in late April as is characteristic of most other darter species, however the Maryland darter has never been observed during reproduction.